K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Theoretical backgrounds

-In this subsection, we briefly visit fundamentals of K\"ahler manifolds for further derivations.
-More detailed introduction to K\"ahler manifolds can be found in references \cite{nakahara2003geometry,choi2015application}.
+In this subsection, we briefly review the fundamental concepts of K\"ahler manifolds that will be used in subsequent derivations.
+A more detailed introduction to K\"ahler manifolds can be found in reference \cite{nakahara2003geometry,choi2015application}.

-By definition, K\"ahler manifolds are the Hermitian manifolds with the closed K\"ahler forms.
-Simply speaking, a given manifold of dimension $n$ is a K\"ahler manifold if and only if metric tensor components of the manifold fulfill the following conditions:
+By definition, a K\"ahler manifold is a Hermitian manifold whose associated K\"ahler form is closed.
+More precisely, a complex manifold with the real dimension of $2n$ is K\"ahler if and only if its metric tensor components satisfy the following conditions:

 where barred and unbarred indices are the holomorphic and anti-holomorphic coordinates of the K\"ahler manifold, and $i,j,k=1,\cdots,n$.
-Eq. (\ref{metric_con_hermitian}) is the condition for Hermitian manifolds and Eq. (\ref{metric_con_closed_kahler}) is for the closed K\"ahler form.
+Eq. (\ref{metric_con_hermitian}) is the condition for a Hermitian manifold, and Eq. (\ref{metric_con_closed_kahler}) is for a closed K\"ahler form.

 K\"ahler manifolds take several computational advantages over non-K\"ahler manifolds.
 First, non-trivial components of metric tensor and Levi-Civita connection are calculated from the K\"ahler potential: